rnacodes/ShapesRFunv3/Readme.md

 - Special stuff for shape-specific methods
 - Validating user input for second half of program
 - Creating tests for desired user input and incorrect user input
+- Ensuring that error is thrown for invalid input as needed.
 - Test for fun trick responses

 //Ideas for improvement
 * Is there any code on the program file that can be modulated into resuable methods?
 Specifically the try/catch loops.

 ## Shapemaker Tests

+### Overall structure of xUnit tests
+* The shape-based tests create an object using specified properties.
+* The expected calculation is also given
+* A method is called that performs on the object
+* The expected and actual results of the test are compared

+### Square Tests Part One - based in xUnit
+These unit tests confirm that methods in the Square shape class function as expected.

+* SquareAreaTest1 - lays out a specified dimension size and expected area
+	* Creates a Square object with this property
+	* The GetArea method is called
+	* The actual result of the GetArea method is measured against what the expected value should be
+* SquareDoubleAreaTest1 - functions the same as above, but instead calls the DoubleArea method

+### Circle Tests Part One - based in xUnit
+* CircleAreaTest1 - tests GetArea method on instantiations of Circle shape
+* CirclePerimeterTest1 - tests circle-specific GetPerimeter method

+### AddShapesTest1 - based in xUnit
+* AddShapesHereTest - provides area for two shapes.
+Tests addShapes method on these two values.

+### AddShapesTest2 - uses Moq to test AddShapes helper class
+AddShapesHere_AddTwoSimpleShapes - creates two simple mock shapes